vatsjijj/Udin/README.md

 Udin is absolutely not production ready as I quickly assembled the entire language in a single day, there is no error checking or anything so you kinda have to know how to use the language internally to have a good time with it.

+The current version of Udin is `0.1.4`, a minor release before `0.2.0`.

 # Usage
 `./udin [t, r, c] <filename> [o] <output name>`